 The truth is that if you want to become leaner and lose weight, you are much more likely to succeed if you add weight lifting or resistance training to your regiment.
 There are several reasons for this.

 First, as you add muscle to your frame, you will burn more calories throughout the day to maintain that muscle.
-It is sort of like collecting interest on passive income—you make the investment and don’t have to do anything else for the accruing benefits.
+It is sort of like collecting interest on passive income—you make the investment and don’t have to do anything else for the accruing benefits (other than keep up the muscle).
 Cardio and aerobic exercise will burn calories during the exercise, but using weights and resistance will do a better job helping you burn calories during the rest of the day.

 Indeed, Rania Mekary, a Harvard School of Public Health researcher, conducted a large long-term study that found that men who did 20 minutes of weight training each day gained less abdominal fat than men that did the same amount of aerobic activity each day.